-Fourth Lake LCFP-Millennium Trail is a moderately trafficked point-to-point trail located near Lindenhurst, IL that features a lake and is rated as moderate.
+Fourth Lake Millennium Trail is a 4.4 mile moderately trafficked out and back trail located near Lindenhurst, IL that features a lake and is rated as moderate.
 The trail offers a number of activity options and is accessible year-round.

 cross country skiing